BR0kEN-/cikit/docs/_posts/2018-05-13-platform-sh-fail-on-deploy.md

   drush php-eval "\Drupal::state()->delete('psh_deploy_fail')"
   ```

 You may see Drupal 8 is used here and we're creating some state for it.
-Now we need the logic around this state to handle a failure of deploy gracefully.
-To tackle this we'll create the HTTP middleware that reads the state and deduces a project out of work.
+Now we need the logic around it, in order to handle deploy failure elegantly.
+To tackle this we add the HTTP middleware to read the state and deduce a project out of work.

 ### Drupal 8 HTTP middleware